eberkund/resume/resume.md

 	- Lead a team of 4 developers & hosted training on Git, continuous integration & web development
 	- Completed multiple projects independently and as part of a team in a fast paced environment
-	- Wrote embedded Linux application for an [autonomous drone package delivery system](https://youtu.be/yMP2iZbFKvg?t=32) using Go
+	- Wrote embedded Linux TUI application for an [autonomous drone package delivery system](https://youtu.be/yMP2iZbFKvg?t=32) using Go
 	- Used Node.js and AWS Lambda to create API endpoints for IoT devices

+\pagebreak

 *	**Software Developer, NeuronicWorks**
 	August 2015 -- May 2016